 The Shifting Future of Banking

-Note: This article was written by Mark Tryniski, president and CEO of Community Bank, N.A., and was originally published in the Central New York Business Journal on April 24, 2020.
+Note: This article was written by Mark Tryniski, president and CEO of Community Bank, and was originally published in the Central New York Business Journal on April 24, 2020.

 In this digital age of speed and convenience, bank branches remain valuable to customers.
 The number of US bank branches has shrunk by more than 3,000 since 2010, yet most customers still regularly rely on physical banks to make deposits, withdraw money and even pay bills.
 Branches also provide easy access to banking services, which is why location and proximity remains the number one attribute in choosing their primary bank, reinforcing the need to maintain bank branches at convenient locations.